isaacngordon/first-rust-workspace/README.md

 # Oxygen
-A single shell for autonomous, built in Rust.
+A single shell for autonomous agents and their hoomans, built in Rust.

 ## Motivation
 - Sick of bouncing between languages and re-writing code